webplatform/docs/css/properties/font-size-adjust/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|This property adjusts the font-size of the fallback fonts defined with font-family, so that the x-height is the same no matter what font is used.
+{{Summary_Section|The <code>font-size-adjust</code> property adjusts the font-size of the fallback fonts defined with font-family, so that the x-height is the same no matter what font is used.
 This preserves the readability of the text when fallback occurs.}}
 {{CSS Property
 |Initial value=none
 |Applies to=All elements